Q: What is Amazon Translate?

-You can call the service directly from the AWS Command Line Interface, or use one of the SDKs in the programming language of your choice to integrate with your applications.
+The easiest way to get started with Amazon Translate is to use the console to translate some text.
+You can also call the service directly from the AWS Command Line Interface, or use one of the SDKs in the programming language of your choice to integrate with your applications.
 Either way, you can start using Amazon Translate for multilingual text capabilities to translate text with just a few lines of code.

 You can pass source text to the API and indicate the source and target languages.
-We return the text translated into the target language.
+Amazon Translate return the text translated into the target language.
 There are three main ways to use the API – first, you can integrate the API into your application to localize highly dynamic application components such as multi-participant chat, for example.
 Second, you can string it with other services to enable language-independent processing.
-For example, Database services such as Aurora can be called through Lambda blueprints to enable website localization of moderately-dynamic content such as user generated reviews and forum posts.
+For example, Database services such as Amazon Relational Database Service (RDS) can be called through AWS Lambda blueprints to enable website localization of moderately-dynamic content such as user generated reviews and forum posts.
 Finally, you can translate batches of documents.
 For example, financial services companies can translate and monitor news articles in any language; legal teams can discover materials in multiple languages related to a lawsuit (known as eDiscovery); patent attorneys can search patent repositories anywhere in the world in IP cases.

 Q: What kind of inputs does the service support?

-For preview, Amazon Translate takes unstructured text input and language flags to indicate the language of the source text and desired target.
-If the “language” flag is unknown, customers can use Amazon Comprehend's language identification API to automatically determine the language, and report that language back along with the translation to the target language.
+Amazon Translate takes unstructured text input and language flags to indicate the language of the source text and desired target.
+If the source language is unknown, Amazon Translate will identify the source language using Amazon Comprehend behind the scenes, and report that language back along with the translation to the target language.

 Q: What are the limits on the API?

-During preview, service calls are limited to 1,000 characters per API call.
-We provide instructions for how to break up large documents into sections and paragraphs so that customers can translate text of any length.
+Amazon Translate service calls are limited to 5,000 bytes per API call.
+We provide instructions on how to break up large documents into sections and paragraphs so that customers can translate text of any length.